The Metabolism and Movement of Dinoflagellate from a Chemical Perspective

 As aforementioned, dinoflagellates produce bioluminescence when experiencing an increase in shear rate, analogous to the one felt when a predator approaches.
 Hence, many have theorized that these creatures produce such a response as a defence mechanism.
 Three theories have been developed to explain how this unicellular organism uses bioluminescence as defence against predators.

-To startle predators (Figure 13 (a))
+To startle predators (figure 13 (a))

 This first theory hypothesizes that dinoflagellates have developed bioluminescence to startle their predators (Hanley & Widder, 2017).
 As the flash of light shocks the predator, it provides enough time for the dinoflagellate to escape.
 However, many have pointed out a flaw in this theory: the inevitable habituation of the predator to this technique.
 With time, predators will get accustomed to the flash of light and will no longer be startled.
 Hence, other theories have been developed (Hanley & Widder, 2017).

-To call on secondary predators: a burglar alarm (Figure 13 (b))
+To call on secondary predators: a burglar alarm (figure 13 (b))

 The second and most supported hypothesis is the ‘burglar alarm’ theory.
 It is thought that the dinoflagellate, in the presence of its own predator, will emit light to attract the predator of its predator.
 In this sense, this technique would allow the dinoflagellate to escape as the bigger predator will take care of its aggressor (Hanley & Widder, 2017).

-To warn predators of toxicity: an aposematic warning (Figure 13 (c))
+To warn predators of toxicity: an aposematic warning (figure 13 (c))

 This third theory presents bioluminescence as an aposematic warning to predators (Hanley & Widder, 2017).
 Certain dinoflagellates are known to be toxic, making them harmful to predators.
 Hence, dinoflagellates emit light to warn these predators of their toxicity.
 However, certain predators have been noted to being able to detect the difference between the two types.
 Some are even able to ingest the toxic dinoflagellates with minimal consequences (Abdulhussain et al., 2020).
 Hence, the second theory remains the most favoured amongst researchers.

-Figure 13: Theorized uses of bioluminescence against predators. (a, top) To startle predators, (b, center) to call on a secondary predator, (c, bottom) to warn predators of toxicity (Wang, 2022).
+Fig. 13.
+Theorized uses of bioluminescence against predators. (a, top) To startle predators, (b, center) to call on a secondary predator, (c, bottom) to warn predators of toxicity (Wang, 2022).

-Chemotaxis and Phototaxis
+Chemotaxis and phototaxis

 Because of the low Reynolds number environment of dinoflagellates, they swim in a helical pattern (Fenchel, 2001).
 Not only is this an effective way for dinoflagellates to swim, but it is also useful for the detection of changing concentration gradients (Fenchel, 2001).
 If a marine organism is swimming parallel to a potential nutrient source unidirectionally, it cannot detect the source of the nutrients easily.
 However, if it swims in a helical pattern, the nutrient source can be located by a rise and fall in the concentration of the chemical (Fenchel, 2001).
 Then, the dinoflagellate performs a specific combination of strokes at each concentration gradient to turn towards the nutrient.
 This method of swimming towards nutrients is incredibly effective, as Spero et al. reports that G. fungiforme dinoflagellates sense nutrients after 3 seconds, and start to swim towards it (Spero, 1985).